 Any visitors to this website are likely to know enough about the subject that I don't need to explain the basic theory but do let me know if I'm wrong; the “general fitting” page has a few points.
 What I do need to cover is how I fitted the variables and what those variables are.
-One point to make is that none of the variables are Normally distributed.Why “chi squared” is insufficient is explained here (see “fitting distributions to data” and request the document).
+One point to make is that the variables are rarely either normally or lognormally distributed.
+However, as it happens, for 1985-2022, I accepted Normal for both equity yields and RPI over 15 years.Why “chi squared” is insufficient is explained here (see “fitting distributions to data” and request the document).

-The distributions finally used are listed here and the summary statistics are listed here.
+The distributions finally used are listed here.